PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `92 / 55 / 196 / 2 / 11` sequential tests pass.
 Static checks pass, the
 raw/managed inventory decreases from 27/25 to 26/24, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.

+The next characterization freezes the unconsumed final input/dynamic composite together with its immediately following recorded very-late final static-shape reconciliation.
+The future owner will receive the existing shared `ModelIRPassContext`, run the nested input/dynamic composite first, then call the public static-shape reconciler with the same model and `include_mutation_count=True`.
+The lowerer will record returned element `[1]` at the unchanged phase position; progress advancement and unsupported-Split fallback remain the direct outer boundaries, while conditional post-Split reconciliation remains independent.

+Production is unchanged.
+Focused and fixed 11-file affected sequential characterization report `3 passed, 1 xfailed` and
+`306 passed, 1 xfailed`; only the deliberately absent future owner is xfailed.
+Standalone phase-store validation reports `2 passed`.
+Static checks pass, the raw/managed inventory remains 26/24, and the store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.